Nike Hercules: Solid fuel

 Soon after design work started, the Army requested that the existing liquid fuel engine be replaced with a solid fuel design, for a variety of reasons.
 Primary among these was that the Ajax fuels were hypergolic, igniting on contact.
 Due to the nature of these fuels, extreme caution had to be used whenever the missiles were moved or unloaded for maintenance.
-This was carried out in a protected area behind a large berm, in order to protect the rest of the site from an accidental explosion during fuelling.
+This was carried out in a protected area behind a large berm, in order to protect the rest of the site from an accidental explosion during fueling.
 This complexity added enormously to the cost and time required to maintain the missiles.

 Solid fuel rockets can remain stored for years and are generally very difficult to ignite without an extended period of applied flame.
 This means they can be manhandled safely and maintained with the rocket motor installed.
 However, the lower specific impulse of these engines, combined with the requirement for longer range, demanded a much larger fuselage to store the required fuel.
 Hercules, still known officially as Nike B at this point, grew to become a much larger design.
-This, in turn, required a much larger booster to loft it, but this was solved by strapping together four of the existing Nike boosters to form a cluster known as the XM-42, with the only modification to the original M5 engine design being the addition of new holes to bolt them together, creating the M5E.
+This, in turn, required a much larger booster to loft it.
+Design of such a booster started, but this was instead solved by strapping together four of the existing Nike boosters to form a cluster known as the XM-42.
+The only modification to the original M5 engine design was the addition of new holes to bolt them together, creating the M5E.

 During this period, some effort was put into a frangible booster for the Ajax.
 Ajax's boosters were housed in steel tubes that fell near the base, presenting a serious range safety concern.
 Martin produced the T48E1 and E2 designs for Ajax used a fiberglass casing that was destroyed by small explosives, but this proved overweight and did not boost the Ajax to the required speed.
 Redstone Arsenal then presented the T48E3 which was somewhat larger and longer to reach reasonable performance, but only at the cost of having to modify all of the Ajax launcher rails.
 The Army eventually decided not to proceed with any Ajax modifications as Hercules would be arriving shortly anyway.
 Similar experiments for Hercules boosters led to the XM-61 single-chamber booster, but when the XM-42 cluster proved to be even less expensive than expected, this effort was also dropped.

-As part of the upgrade project, the original missile became known as Nike I. On 15 November 1956, the new missile was officially renamed as the Nike Hercules, as part of DA Circular 700-22, while the Nike I becoming Nike Ajax.
+As part of the upgrade project, the original missile became known as Nike I. On 15 November 1956, the new missile was officially renamed as the Nike Hercules, as part of DA Circular 700-22, while the Nike I became Nike Ajax.